Study: Strangers Are Judging You By Your Shoes

 , strangers can accurately judge you, ahem

 Scientists asked a group of college students for pics of their footwear — flip-flops, boots

 , loafers, sandals, sneakers

 — and then had them take a personality test.
 Not shockingly, most of the shoes submitted were sneakers.
 (What?
 Did you wear wing tips to class?)
 A different group then rated the shoes' owners on things like personality, political affiliation, age, gender, and family income.

 Their intuitions were correct at a 90 percent rate regarding demographic characteristics.
-The study found that liberals were more likely to wear worn-down, cheaper footwear; laid-back people liked shoes that looked uncomfortable; agreeable people preferred practical and functional shoes; and aggressive people were drawn to ankle boots.
+The study found that liberals were more likely to wear worn-down, cheaper footwear; laid-back people liked shoes that looked uncomfortable; agreeable people preferred practical and functional shoes, and aggressive people were drawn to ankle boots.

 While we're not shocked shoes reveal hints of personality — at first glance we knew that Ronald McDonald character was a total clown — the fact that subjects were also able to tell whether someone would be a stage-five clinger in a relationship was amusing.
 "Attachment anxiety" is the egghead term for clinger, and it refers to how concerned a person is that the people in their lives will one day go out for milk and cigarettes and never come back.
-Researches think it may have to do with the color and upkeep: shoes in pristine condition may hint someone is more anal-retentive, while signs of wear and tear might signal someone is more easygoing.
+Researchers think it may have to do with the color and upkeep: shoes in pristine condition may hint someone is more anal-retentive, while signs of wear and tear might signal someone is more easygoing.

-The complete study will be published in the August issue of the Journal of Research in Personality.
+The complete study will be published in the August issue of the Journal of Research in Personality